kamilkhan775/delta/README.md

 # delta
-this is my first  git hub solution
+this is my first  git hub solution.